-Policy CC 2-3: Upgrade and enhance the Downtown plaza to provide better connectivity between the Downtown corridor and surrounding areas, including the Barlow.
+Policy CC 2-3: Upgrade and enhance the Downtown plaza, surrounding areas, and nearby parking to provide better connectivity between the Downtown Core and surrounding areas, including the Barlow.

 Policy CC 2-4: Work with CalTrans to implement streetscape improvements that increase the functionality and aesthetic appeal of the Highway 116 and Highway 12 routes through the city.
 Promote elements such as: